rokobo/Tetris-game/README.md

 provided code.
 * All your new pieces, including your cheat piece, must use the same format as the provided pieces.

 * Do not use the Tk library directly in any way.
-The only use of Tk should occur indirectly by using instances of classes defined in `graphics`.rb as needed (only a little is needed).
+The only use of Tk should occur indirectly by using instances of classes defined in `graphics.rb` as needed (only a little is needed).
 Do not have `require 'tk' in Tetris.rb`.

 ## Enhancements to the original game
 The enhanced version will have the following changes